Leandecks/webpack-template/README.md

 ## CSS + JS Webpack Template

 Webpack template that handles css, js, images and fonts.
+Uses ESLint and Prettier.
 Source code in `./src`, builds to `./dist`
 .